We carry out roadworks as part of the essential repair and improvement of our roads.

 Section 58 notices

 Section 58 of the New Roads and Street Works Act 1991 is a legal notice which is served on all the 'statutory undertakers' who carry out work in the Barnsley area.
-Statutory undertakers can include companies like National Grid Gas, Northern Gas Networks, British Telecom, Northern Powergrid, Yorkshire Water and Virgin Media.
+Statutory undertakers can include companies like National Grid, Northern Gas Networks, BT, Northern Powergrid, Yorkshire Water and Virgin Media.

 The notice allows us to protect sections of the highway from certain works, following substantial roadworks, such as resurfacing or reconstruction.